mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1.md

 ---
-title: "Stream Processing - Part 1 - Apache Beam"
+title: "Stream Processing - Part 1"
 date: 2022-01-29
 categories: [stream processing, apache beam, scala]
 ---

-## Overview

 This is a very first part of [stream processing](/categories/stream-processing/) blog posts series.
 From the series you will learn how to develop and test stateful streaming data pipelines.

+## Overview

 I'm going to start with examples implemented with [Apache Beam](https://beam.apache.org/) and [Scio](https://spotify.github.io/scio/), then check and compare capabilities in other frameworks like [Apache Flink](https://flink.apache.org),